A wave crashing on the shore

 And just like that, it's over.

 If you've ever gotten close and pulled back, this article is for you.
+Squirting — also called female ejaculation, squirt orgasm, or G-spot ejaculation — is one of the most misunderstood experiences in sexual wellness.
 Because here's the thing nobody tells you up front: the only thing standing between you and this experience is probably not anatomy, not technique, and not the right toy.

 It's permission.